AdityaKr015/Free-Resources-for-AI-ML/README.md

 - System Specs:- **2 CPU cores, 12-13 GB RAM, 100+ GB Disk Storage**

 **Best for:- Testing, small experiments**

+### Common Mistake

+Mistake: "I closed my tab and my training stopped!"

+The Fix: You likely used an Interactive Session.
+Always use the 'Submit' or 'Save Version' option -> 'Save and Run All' button for actual training.

 ### My Thoughts
 - In simple terms, the P100 is a stronger GPU for data science and transformer workloads.